-© ARTELIA for AFD

-Project promoter

-Governorate of Giza

-Egyptian Ministry of Housing, Utilities and Urban Development

-10. UPFI Urban Projects Finance Initiative

-JERICHO | PALESTINE MULTI-SITE URBAN REGENERATION PROJECT IN JERICHO
+Project promoter Tunisian Ministry of Equipment, Housing, Territorial Development and Sustainable Development JERICHO | PALESTINE MULTI-SITE URBAN REGENERATION PROJECT IN JERICHO

 THE PROJECT Jericho: an urban regeneration project with many benefits for its inhabitants and its economy In order to boost economic development, the UPFI is working with the Jericho Municipality to restore strategic installations connected to agricultural activities and tourism, the drivers of the local economy.
-The relocation of facilities with a high urban nuisance factor into less residential zones will allow the development of municipal land in the city centre in order to expand public spaces open to all. - A new abattoir meeting health and environmental international standards - A new municipal garage - Enlarging the Spanish Gardens; new green spaces open to all This UPFI project was given the UfM label in June 2016 by the UfM and its 43 member states.
-3 REHABILITATED SITES 50,000 BENEFICIARY INHABITANTS IMPROVEMENT OF MUNICIPAL FACILITIES AND CREATION OF PUBLIC SPACES Project progress Identification Feasibility Financing and setting up Implementation DETAILS
+The relocation of facilities with a high urban nuisance factor into less residential zones will allow the development of municipal land in the city centre in order to expand public spaces open to all. $\cdot$ A new abattoir meeting health and environmental international standards - · A new municipal garage - · Enlarging the Spanish Gardens; new green spaces open to all This UPFI project was given the UfM label in June 2016 by the UfM and its 43 member states.
+Works contracts are being assigned.
+The main infrastructure will be delivered by the end of 2019.
+The component of strengthening capacities of the sector's players will be conducted in parallel.
+3 REHABILITATED SITES 50,000 BENEFICIARY INHABITANTS IMPROVEMENT OF MUNICIPAL FACILITIES AND CREATION OF PUBLIC SPACES JERICHO The city of Jericho is the main hub of the region located on the west bank of the River Jordan in Palestine, and plays a vital role in the economic development of the Jericho Governorate.

-© INTA for AFD

-Project promoter

-Jericho Municipality

-JERICHO

-The city of Jericho is the main hub of the region located on the west bank of the River Jordan in Palestine, and plays a vital role in the economic development of the Jericho Governorate.
 The city faces a number of urban challenges due to the fact that it is the only city of the governorate.